Who we are and our history

 In 2002, the SDFSA surveyed its member clubs about their ten most important issues.
 High on that list was the Rapid Bay jetty.
 The jetty had fallen into a state of disrepair and its future was uncertain.
 It eventually closed altogether.
 Hard work by stakeholder groups such as the Friends of Rapid Bay Jetty, the SDFSA and SARFAC (the SA Recreational Fishing Advisory Committee) finally paid off.
 The SA State Government’s announced its plans for the building of a new jetty at Rapid Bay on 8th September 2006.
 Then Premier, Mike Rann made the announcement down at Rapid Bay in front of the media and stakeholders.
 A new $3.9m, 240m-long, steel and concrete jetty was opened by Patrick Conlon, Infrastructure Minister, on 11th March 2009.
 The new jetty has a purpose-built divers’ platform providing easy access to the water.

-The ex-HMAS Hobart was de-commissioned on 12th May 2000.
+The ex-HMAS Hobart was de-commissioned on 12th May 2000 and gifted to the South Australian government.
 The SDFSA executive committee viewed the ship on 10th August 2002 whilst she was at No.1 Dock at Port Adelaide.
-A barbecue was held for the committee at the end of the visit.
 The committee then organised a tour of the ship for members of SDFSA member clubs on 18th October 2002.
-Another barbecue was held for the club members at the end of the tour.
-The Hobart left the dock on 2nd November 2002 and she was scuttled in Yankalilla Bay on 5th November 2002.
+The Hobart left the dock on 2nd November 2002 and she was scuttled as a dive wreck in Yankalilla Bay on 5th November 2002.